eeditiones/edep/README.md

 * web components for transcribing inscriptions using Leiden markup
 * components allowing controlled XML editing for specific micro-environments within the larger form
 * ODDS based on the TEI Processing Model for output transformations: rather than using hand-written transformations we describe them in a declarative way in TEI itself
+* API for synchronizing Zotero library to the local instance
-* a component for looking up bibliographic references in Zotero
+* a component for looking up bibliographic references in locally cached Zotero

-The current state of the application itself should be considered an **early beta**, i.e. fully usable, but still under development.
+The current state of the application itself should be considered an **early beta**, i.e. usable, but still under development.
+Please report any hiccups via the issue tracker.

 ## Installation